aaronpkelly/aaronpkelly.github.io/FOOTER.md

 - expose everything I do in the public domain.
 Hopefully, it will be useful to someone somewhere (I like helping people!), and it will encourage me to keep my standards up

+# Turn that post into a sparkly PDF

+PDFs of all my articles will soon be on https://gumroad.com, using "pay what you want" pricing.

 # APIs